cbaziotis/cbaziotis.github.io/_pages/about.md

 **I am in the job market for industry research positions.**

-In my research, I aim to enable machine learning models to learn with limited supervision, by exploiting prior knowledge from unlabeled data.
+In my research, I aim to enable machine learning models to learn with limited supervision by exploiting prior knowledge from unlabeled data.
 I am particularly interested in _text generation_, such as summarization or machine translation, and _multilingual_ natural language processing tasks.

 The topic of my Ph.D. is low-resource machine translation.
 Besides a few high-resource languages, most languages have